aaron-everly/react-prisma-auth-form/README.md

 ## To-dos

-A lot could be done with what is here.
 A few thing I would like to add include:

 - Tests (add jest or similar)
 - Authenticating the token on the sever and rendering some data accordingly.
+- Build out backend to split app.js into routes and controllers
 - Improve handling around the session by having functionality that detects when the token expires and prompts a new login.
 - Improve `ProtectedRouter` logic
 - Some navigation elements on the home page